simplybusiness/Kiln/docs/quickstart/README.md

 ## Deploying Kiln
 ### Mandatory components
 The mandatory for components for a Kiln deployment are the Data-collector and Report-parser.
 Before you can deploy these components, you will need to request a TLS certificate for the Data-collector.
 AWS ACM provides free, auto-renewing TLS certificates that are publically trusted, so for this quickstart, follow the documentation that AWS provide, which can be found at: [https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
 Be sure to create the ACM certificate in the same region that the cluster is deployed to (in this instance, eu-west-2).
-When prompted for a domain, use "kiln-data-collector.my-subdomain.mydomain.tld", replacing the subdomain and domain with the appropriate values for your deployment.
+When prompted for a domain, use "kiln-data-collector.your-subdomain.your-domain.tld", replacing the subdomain and domain with the appropriate values for your deployment.

 Once your ACM certificate has been issued, take a note of it's ARN and then replace the example ARN in data-collector.yaml with the ARN for your new certificate.
 The key for this value is `Metadata->Annotations->service.beta.kubernetes.io/aws-load-balancer-ssl-cert` in the YAML block for the Service.
 In the same set of annotations, you will also need to fill in the correct value for the external DNS record you want to be created for the Data-collector.